Is Exelon a Cash King?

 Ideally, we'd like to see the cash king margin top 10%.
 The best blue chips can notch numbers greater than 20%, making them true cash dynamos.
 But some businesses, including many types of retailing, just can't sustain such margins.

-We're also looking for companies that can consistently increase their margins over time, an indication that their competitive position is improving.
-Erratic swings in margins could signal a deteriorating business or perhaps some financial skullduggery; you'll have to dig deeper to discover the reason.
+We're also looking for companies that can consistently increase their margins over time, which indicates that their competitive position is improving.
+Erratic swings in margins could signal a deteriorating business, or perhaps some financial skullduggery; you'll have to dig deeper to discover the reason.

 Cash King Margin (TTM)

 1 Year Ago

 5 Years Ago